storybookjs/react-native/addons/addon-contexts/README.md

 `styled-componnets` and `material-ui` theme providers.

 Note, typically, components are `Providers` from [React Context API](https://reactjs.org/docs/context.html).
-However, it is really up to your use cases.
+However, it is really up to you and have no limitation for your use cases.

+---

 #### `params : object[]`
 (required)